 Your WordPress theme controls the entire visual layer of your site – layout, typography, colors, header, footer, and how content is structured on every page.
-Changing a theme, installing a new one, or customizing what you already have are among the most common tasks in WordPress.
-Here is how to do all three without breaking your site.
+Installing a new WordPress theme, switching between themes, uploading a theme to WordPress from a zip file, or customizing what you already have are among the most common tasks in WordPress.
+Picking and installing a theme is typically the first thing people do right after WordPress itself is installed.
+Here is how to do all of them without breaking your site.

 Installing a theme#

-There are two ways to install a WordPress theme: from the official repository through the dashboard, or by uploading a zip file.
+There are two ways to install a WordPress theme through the dashboard: from the official repository, or by uploading a zip file.
+A third way – through the hosting control panel file manager or SFTP – covers the edge case where a zip upload fails.

 - Go to Appearance > Themes in your WordPress admin.